 Add a Dashboard Variable

-To filter by a custom metadata key like customer_id, add a variable to your dashboard:
+For example, to filter by a custom metadata key like customer_id, add a new variable to your dashboard settings:

 Use the Variable in Queries